Cannold/cannold.com/_posts/2016-01-19-ugly-selfies-are-all-about-girls-trusting-other-girls.md

 published: 2016-01-19
 tags: ~
 title: Ugly selfies are all about girls trusting other girls
+excerpt_separator: "<!--break-->"

+---

---- "Women's rights have taken a battering this festive season.
-The Briggs fiasco, the Gayle insult to the professionalism of Channel Ten reporter Mel McLaughlin, and marauding hoodlums in Germany using women's rights as a cover for a violent rampage against refugees all show the battle for gender equality is far from over.
+"Women's rights have taken a battering this festive season.
+The Briggs fiasco, the Gayle insult to the professionalism of Channel Ten reporter Mel McLaughlin, and marauding hoodlums in Germany using women's rights as a cover for a violent rampage against refugees all show the battle for gender equality is far from over. <!--break-->
   \r\n\r\nBut there is good news, too: good news about girls and selfies.
 Ugly selfies in particular, and what I believe is their subversive, feminist intent.\r\n\r\nThe ugly selfie that has caught my eye is that taken and shared by the girl herself.